Mineant/Mint-Notes-Wiki/docs/JCard.md

    - JCard B: [Health:10] [Attack:20] [Defense:30]
    - Result: JCard Z: [Health:50] [Attack:60] [Defense: ]

-AS seen from scenario 1,  the way it resolves conflict is by the **order** of the text fields, and not by the name.
+As seen from scenario 1,  the way it resolves conflict is by the **order** of the text fields, and not by the name.

 From scenario 2, information of the original JCard B will be lost if the number of text fields is less.